 - Massive numbers of people continue to sign up to receive Amber Alerts by email and cell phones.

-- Hundreds of thousands of parents throughout the world are teaching their children how to stay safe with abduction prevention information they receive when they order their free Child Safety Kit from the Polly Klaas® Foundation website.
+- Hundreds of thousands of parents throughout the world are teaching their children how to stay safe with abduction prevention information they receive when they order their free Child Safety Kit (Includes Internet Safety information) from the Polly Klaas® Foundation website.

 - Tens of thousands of people around the world receive safety information and missing child news from the Polly Klaas® Foundation monthly eNews.